justintaddei/v-shared-element/RECIPES.md

 Here you will find common recipes for things the plugin doesn't do by default.

+**Index**
 - [Routes with `keep-alive`](#routes-with-keep-alive)

+---

 ## Routes with `keep-alive`

-As discussed in [issue #2](https://github.com/justintaddei/v-shared-element/issues/2), using `<keep-alive>` makes the transition only run once, and then never again for that namespace.
+As discussed in [issue #2](https://github.com/justintaddei/v-shared-element/issues/2), using `<keep-alive>` makes the transition only run once, and then never again for a given namespace.

 To address this shortcoming, *v-shared-element* provides the mixin `sharedElementMixin`.
-To use it, add to all components on your `keep-alive` routes that contain *shared elements*.
-Then, in those components, pass `$keepSharedElementAlive` (it's a function provided by the mixin) as an option to every `v-shared-element` directive on that route.
-Everything should now work as normal.
+To use it, import it into to all components on your `keep-alive` routes that contain *shared-elements*.
+Then, in those components, pass `$keepSharedElementAlive`—a method provided by the mixin—as an option to every `v-shared-element` directive on that route.
+Everything should now work as you would expect.

 ```vue
 <template>